-"If I don't come back then you will take my spot."
+"If I don't come back then you will become the Hokage, promise me that."

-Hashirama nodded curtly before he left through the window.
+Hashirama offered his brother a curt nod before leaving the confinements of the Hokage tower.
 He couldn't see Madara yet, but the chakra surges that were coming from him were monstrous.
 An idea began to form in his head to explain this and it wasn't pretty.

 All he could think about was keeping the village safe.
 He had to meet Madara before he gets closer, otherwise the villagers would be harmed during their blows.

 This would be his first serious trial as the Hokage.
 Tobirama was right to some extent – he had to cast aside these foolish feelings.
 It was his friend or the entire village.

 Both had placed their trust in him.